 I put heat and UVB protection in two different categories even though I know the sun contains both.
 UV light can cause your hair cuticle to shrink and this can result in higher porosity.
 It is also dehydrating which leads to cracks and breaks.
 Like everything, there are some who can spend a lot of time in direct sun without any issues and others who can quickly experience sun damage to their hair.

 Products containing both heat protectants and UV protectants are ideal.
-Both the Innersense Hair Love Prep Spray and CK Thermal Defense have natural ingredients of oils, proteins, are Curly Hair / Curly Girl Method friendly and will protect against heat.
+The Innersense Hair Love Prep Spray, Curl Keeper Thermal Defense, and Curlsmith Miracle Shield have natural ingredients of oils and proteins and will protect against heat.
 They will provide some UVB protection but not the same as an actual product formulated with the ingredients that are "sunscreen" for hair.

 The hair sunscreens that I see out there that should work best for UVB protection will have some silicones.
 If you are using a good shampoo and want to spend a lot of time in the sun without a hat, this might be a better choice for you.
 I am certain there are many products out but examples of products we can get in Canada would be: